MobiKin

 • Navigate to "This PC" or "My Computer" and double-click the name of your phone.

-Beyond transferring photos from an Android phone to flash memory, some may desire an all-in-one program for personalized photo operations.
+Beyond transferring photos from an Android phone to flash memory, some may need an all-in-one program for personalized photo operations.
 Well, MobiKin Assistant for Android (Windows and Mac) fits the bill.
 This utility lets you view Android pictures on a computer, displaying details like name, size, format, and creation date.
 It also facilitates tasks such as deletion, export, copy, or move, along with several other remarkable features.

-* Risk-free, worry-free, and efficient technical support.
+* Additional: USB and Wi-Fi connection, risk-free, and efficient technical support.

 android assistant for win android assistant for mac